Scientific Name

 General Information about Sinoloan Milk Snake

-- Unique and beautiful animal which is scarce and hard to find.
+• A unique and beautiful animal that is scarce and hard to find.

-- Captive bred snakes rarely bite and they can be a good pet choice for beginner.
+• Captive-bred snakes rarely bite, and they can be a good pet choice for beginners.

 Distribution

-- North Eastern of Mexico, from Sonora to Sinaloa and south western part of Chihuahua.
+• North Eastern Mexico, from Sonora to Sinaloa, and the southwestern part of Chihuahua.

 Breeding

-- Mature and start breeding from age of 2.
+• Mature and start breeding from the age of 2.

 Nesting